greim/gen/src/chapters/07-recursion.md

 }
 ```

 This technique works, but ignores the innate sorting properties of binary search trees.
 To fix this, we want to switch to [in-order iteration](https://en.wikipedia.org/wiki/Tree_traversal#In-order).
-The easiest way to do that is to use recursion, which means our generator will have to call itself.
+An easy way to do that is to use recursion, which means our generator will have to call itself.

 The way our tree works is that we have a `Tree` class and an inner `Node` class.
 Instances of `Tree` have a root which is undefined if the tree is empty.
 Otherwise, it's an instance of `Node`, which in turn can have left and right children, themselves instances of `Node`, and so on.